xilix/OrganicBG/README.md

 An array for the x and y direccion.
 Maxmium random speed modification in any direccion

 P: [numeric]
-Probability to add a random movment to the direccion and the speed of the movment as (1-P)
+Probability to add a random movment to the direccion and the speed of the movment at least once in 1 second

 **clone**

 It clones the particle making apear a new particle with the same DNA as the original one and in the same position

 P: [numeric]
-Probability to be cloned as (1-P)
+Probability to be cloned at least once in 1 second

 **eject**